PeppeL-G/course-material/src/lectures/report-writing/README.md

 <ReportMistake>
 <template v-slot:example-1-bad>

-The Database chapter describes parts of the web application (e.g. how web application communicates with the database, or how the source code in the web application that communicates with the database has been structured, etc.).
+The database chapter describes parts of the web application (e.g. how the web application communicates with the database, or how the source code in the web application that communicates with the database has been structured, etc.).

 </template>
 <template v-slot:example-1-good>

-The Database chapter only describes the database, the web application is not mentioned at all.
+The database chapter only describes the database, the web application is not mentioned at all since the database doesn't use the web application.

 </template>
 <template v-slot:mistake>